jeffreykegler/old_kollos/notes/misc/strand.md

 * we want to be able to create parse forests from both suffix and prefix, and to combine these parse forests.

-Every context-free grammar has a context-free "suffix grammar" -- a grammar, whose language is the set of suffixes of the first language.
-That is, let `g1` be the grammar for language `L1`, where `g1` is a context-free grammar.
-(In parsing theory, "language" is an fancy term for a set of strings.)
-Let `suffixes(L1)` be the set of strings, all of which are suffixes of `L1`.
-`L1` will always be a subset of `suffixes(L1)`.
-It can be shown that there is always some context-free grammar `g2`, whose language is `suffixes(L1)`.

 <!---
 vim: expandtab shiftwidth=4